Konrad Laimer

-Konrad Laimer (born 27 May 1997) is an Austrian professional footballer who plays as a midfielder for Bundesliga club RB Leipzig and the Austria national team.
+Konrad Laimer (born 27 May 1997) is an Austrian professional footballer who plays as a midfielder and right-back for Bundesliga club Bayern Munich and the Austria national team.
+He previously played for Red Bull Salzburg and RB Leipzig.

 Club career

+Red Bull Salzburg

-Laimer is a youth exponent from Red Bull Salzburg.
-He made his Erste Liga debut with the reserve team and breeder club Liefering in 2 May 2014, against SV Horn.
+A youth product of Red Bull Salzburg, Laimer made his Erste Liga debut with the reserve team and breeder club FC Liefering on 2 May 2014 against SV Horn.
 He made his first team debut at 28 September 2014 against Rapid Wien.
 He replaced Alan in added time.

+RB Leipzig

 On 30 June 2017, Laimer moved to Germany and joined RB Leipzig on a four-year deal.
-Laimer's deal was due to run out in 2021, but he later signed a contract extension until 2023.
+Laimer's deal was due to run out in 2021, but he later signed a contract extension until June 2023.
+He won the DFB-Pokal in 2022 and 2023 with Leipzig.
+On 3 June 2023, despite their victory in the 2023 DFB-Pokal, Laimer announced his decision to depart from RB Leipzig.

+Bayern Munich

+On 9 June 2023, Bayern Munich announced that they had signed Laimer on a free transfer until 30 June 2027.

+On 8 August 2023, Laimer changed his number in Bayern Munich from 24 to his favorite number 27 as the number's previous owner Yann Sommer left the club.
+On 26 September, he scored his first goal in a 4–0 away win over Preußen Münster in the DFB-Pokal.

 International career

-Laimer got his first call up to the senior Austria side for 2018 FIFA World Cup qualifiers against Wales and Georgia in September 2017.

-He made his debut on 7 June 2019 in a Euro 2020 qualifier against Slovenia, as a starter.
+In September 2017, Laimer received his first call-up to the Austrian senior squad for 2018 FIFA World Cup qualification matches against Wales and Georgia in September 2017.
+On 7 June 2019, he debuted as a starter in a UEFA Euro 2020 qualifying against Slovenia.